-4.8 Informal Complaint Process
+4.9 Informal Complaint Process

-At any stage of the complaint process, the complainant, respondent and any witnesses may be accompanied by a representative.
+At any stage of the complaint process, the Complainant, Respondent and any witnesses may be accompanied by a Union Steward.

-The complainant, with the advice of the Workplace Harassment Advisor, will determine the best course of action.
+The Complainant, with the advice of the Workplace Harassment Advisor, will determine the best course of action.
 Some options are:

-- discuss the concern directly with the respondent; - discuss the concern directly with the respondent with the assistance of the Advisor; - request that an Advisor meet with the respondent and discuss the complaint; - request that a third party be appointed to assist in the complaint; - request a formal review; - initiate a grievance.
+- discuss the concern directly with the Respondent; - discuss the concern directly with the Respondent with the assistance of the Advisor; - request that an Advisor meet with the Respondent and discuss the complaint; - request that a third party be appointed to assist in the complaint; or - request a formal review.

-If the complaint is resolved through the informal process, the written record of the complaint and the resolution, other than statistical data reported to the Company, will be given to the complainant and respondent only.
-If the informal complaint resolution does not take place or takes place and the complaint remains unresolved, the complainant may refer the complaint to the formal review process.
+If the complaint is resolved through the informal process, the written record of the complaint and the resolution, other than statistical data reported to the Company, will be given to the Complainant and Respondent only.
+If the informal complaint resolution does not take place or takes place and the complaint remains unresolved, the Complainant may refer the complaint to the formal review process.

-4.9 Third Party Involvement
+4.10 Third Party Involvement

 A request for third party involvement must be submitted in writing to the Company Manager.
-The neutral role of the third party is to help the complainant and respondent themselves, come to an agreement, or to investigate and submit a report including recommendations, not to advocate a position or impose a decision.
+The neutral role of the third party is to help the Complainant and Respondent, come to an agreement among themselves, or to investigate and submit a report including recommendations.
+The role of the third party is not to advocate a position or impose a decision.

-4.10 Formal Review
+4.11 Formal Review

 A request for a formal review must be submitted in writing to the Company Manager.
-If a request for a formal review is received that involves a bargaining unit member(s) designated representatives of the bargaining unit will be advised in writing.
+If a request for a formal review is received that involves one or more bargaining unit members, designated representatives of the bargaining unit will be advised in writing.

-Once a formal review is requested, the Company Manager will investigate and submit a report including recommendations to the Company President.
-The Company Manager will interview the complainant, respondent and any witnesses.
+Once a formal review is requested, the Company Manager or designate will investigate and submit a report including recommendations to the Company Region Vice President.
+The Company Manager will interview the Complainant, Respondent and any witnesses.
 These interviews will be conducted as discreetly as possible.
-Both the complainant and the respondent will be given equal opportunity to discuss their case.
+Both the Complainant and the Respondent will be given equal opportunity to discuss their case.

 Each of the parties will be advised of their right to representation at any stage of the process.
-The report resulting from the formal review will be submitted by the Company Manager, with recommended resolutions to the Company President.
-The Company Manager will advise the complainant and the respondent of the final resolution.
+The report resulting from the formal review will be submitted by the Company Manager, with recommended resolutions to the Company Region Vice-President.
+The Company Manager will advise the Complainant and the Respondent of the final resolution.

-4.11 Formal Review Resolution
+4.12 Formal Review Resolution

-If, after an investigation and formal review, it is determined that an employee has committed an act of harassment, the Company Manager, in consultation with the Company President, will implement appropriate action, which may include education intended to change behaviour and eliminate harassment, and/or discipline, up to and including discharge.
+If, after an investigation and formal review, it is determined that an employee has committed an act of harassment, the Company Manager, in consultation with the Company Region Vice-President, will implement appropriate action, which may include education intended to change behaviour and eliminate harassment, and/or discipline, up to and including discharge.

-4.12 Appeal Procedure
+4.13 Appeal Procedure

-Bargaining unit members who wish to appeal discipline will do so through their relevant grievance procedures.
-Non-bargaining unit members who wish to appeal will do so through a neutral third party.
+Bargaining unit members who wish to appeal discipline will do so through the relevant grievance procedures.

-4.13 Record of Complaints
+4.14 Record of Complaints